User forum posting guidelines

 Before posting a question, check to see if it is already answered in the following:

-• User Guide
+• GeoServer User Manual

-• User list archives
+• GeoServer User Forum

-• Use a web search engine with the error message you're getting, or with keywords summarizing the problem you're experiencing.
-Sometimes the solution is already available in a blog post, and other times or the search engine will get you straight the the documentation page talking about the problem.
+Sometimes the solution is already available in a blog post, and at other times the search engine will get you straight to the documentation page talking about the problem.

 Post enough (but not too much)